assembler-institute/react-ecommerce-typescript/README.md

 Solid understanding of JavaScript and React concepts.

-### 🛌 Extra Phase 5: Custom Hooks, Lazy Loading, and startTransition
+### 🛌 Extra Phase 5: Custom Hooks, Lazy Loading, startTransition, and React Hook Form

-In this optional Extra Phase, we will dive into custom hooks, lazy loading, and startTransition.
+In this optional Extra Phase, we will dive into custom hooks, lazy loading, startTransition, and react hook form.

 - Custom Hooks: Learn how to create custom hooks to encapsulate and share logic across components.
 Custom hooks make your code more modular and reusable.
 - Lazy Loading: Implement lazy loading to load non-critical resources only when they are needed.
 This can significantly improve the speed and performance of your app.
 - startTransition: Use startTransition to improve the user experience during state transitions, making the app feel more responsive and smooth.
+- React Hook Form: Moving away from uncontrolled to controlled forms.

 🚨 Requirements: